alpheios-project/documentation/development/alignment-editor.md

 1. Must support ability to add a comment on any set of aligned words
 1. Must support ability to switch between different translations to align for a single source text
 1. Must support display of preserved line breaks while aligning
+1. Must support scrolling of source text and translation text separately
-1. Must support ability to navigate between multiple segments (i.e. sentences) of a source text
+1. Must support option to enable the Alpheios Reading Tools on the source and translation text

-## User Stories

-## Prototype Ideas

-### User Alignments From Within Alpheios

-Features:

-* The ability for a user of the Apheios Reading Tools to create alignments of texts they are reading directly from within the website they are viewing.
-    * this should preserve the essentially simultaneous response of the highlighting in the opposite pane when a word is selected
-    * a companion site using the Alpheios Embedded Library could be used for people to "try-out" alignments of pasted source and translation text, without the ability to save or reaccess the alignment from within that interface, although they would be able to export it.
-Something similar to e.g. https://jsonformatter.org/json-pretty-print
-* Allow these alignments to be saved to a user account, and exported as either XML alignment data (per the Alpheios alignment schema), or as a functional HTML display.
-* Formatting of text in the exported display would be limited to inclusion of user-specified line breaks -- original page markup and/orCSS would not be preserved.
-* The alignment interface should allow users to specify where the linebreaks should occur while aligning.
-Users would be able to create multiple alignments of the same section of text, in multiple languages and choose from among them when exporting their data/display.
-* Exported HTML display requirements:
-    * if line breaks were preserved, we obey them
+### Output Requirements

+1. Must support output of alignment as XML adhering to the Alpheios Alignment schema.
+1. Must support output of alignment as self-contained HTML with the following features
+    1. mouseover/interlinear display of alignments as in the editing interface (but read only)
+    1. any line breaks shown
-    * if it contains multiple translations, the user should be able to choose the sequence in which they are displayed and how many to display at once
+    1. if it contains multiple translations, the user should be able to choose the sequence in which they are displayed and how many to display at once
-    * the ability to select different translations for different sections of the text
+    1. the ability to select different translations for different sections of the text
-    * the ability click on a word in the source text and limit the aligned translation to just the translated words
+    1. the ability click on a word in the source text and limit the aligned translation to just the translated words
-    * the ability click on a word in the source text and limit the aligned translation to just the sentences that contain the translated words
+    1. the ability click on a word in the source text and limit the aligned translation to just the sentences that contain the translated words
-* Size of alignments allowed might need to be limited to a max number of words for performance or other reasons.
+    1. an option to embed the Alpheios Reading Tools in the display
+1. Must support output of alignment as JSON-LD annotations adhering to the W3C Annotation Data Model

+### User Account Requirements

+1. Must offer option to login to Alpheios user account
+1. Must not require login to create an alignment, only to save the alignment.
+1. May provide access to other Alpheios user data (such as user word list)

 ## Version 1.0